intel/neural-compressor/docs/source/add_new_adaptor.md

 - [Summary](#summary)

 ## Introduction
 Intel® Neural Compressor builds the low-precision inference solution on popular deep learning frameworks such as TensorFlow, PyTorch, MXNet, Keras and ONNX Runtime.
-The adaptor layer is the bridge between the tuning strategy and vanilla framework quantization APIs.
+The adaptor layer is the bridge between the tuning strategy and vanilla framework quantization APIs, each framework has own adaptor.
+The users can add new adaptor to set strategy capabilities.

 The document outlines the process of adding support for a new adaptor, in Intel® Neural Compressor with minimal changes.
 It provides instructions and code examples for implementation of a new adaptor.
 By following the steps outlined in the document, users can extend Intel® Neural Compressor's functionality to accommodate new adaptor and incorporate it into quantization workflows.